stevebauman/location/readme.md

 8. That's it, you're all set!

 > **Note**: Keep in mind, you'll need to update this file by running `location:update`
-> on a regular basis to retrieve the most current information from clients.
+> on a regular basis to retrieve the most current information from your visitors.

 ### Fallback Drivers

 In the config file, you can specify as many fallback drivers as you wish.
-It is recommended to install the MaxMind database `.mmdb` file, so you are always retrieving some generic location information for the user.
+It is recommended to configure the MaxMind driver with the local database `.mmdb` file (mentioned above), so you are alwaysretrieving some generic location information from the visitor.

 If an exception occurs trying to grab a driver (such as a 400/500 error if the providers API changes), it will automatically use the next driver in line.